Dr Tina and Dr. Seddon are proud to offer a wide range of dental services.

 Fillings – Have a cavity?
-Dr. Seddon can recommend the best type of filling for you and put it in too.
+Dr Tina and Dr. Seddon can recommend the best type of filling for you and put it in too.

-Oral Surgery – With his experience and training, Dr. Seddon is able to handle wisdom tooth cases of all complexities without needing to refer his patients.
+Oral Surgery – With his experience and training, Dr Tina and Dr. Seddon are able to handle wisdom tooth cases of all complexities without needing to refer his patients.
 He is also able to offer sedation to his patients for this procedure.

-TMJ and Occlusion – Dr. Seddon has experience in appliance therapy and can help patients who experience jaw pain or impairment due to joint dysfunction.
+TMJ and Occlusion – Dr Tina and Dr. Seddon have experience in appliance therapy and can help patients who experience jaw pain or impairment due to joint dysfunction.
 Bite equilibration is a treatment that involves selective reshaping of the teeth to create a much more comfortable and functional bite.

 Pediatric Dentistry – Do you have a young patient that needs a visit to the dentist?
-Dr. Seddon is happy to treat children of any age.
+Dr Tina and Dr. Seddon are happy to treat children of any age.
 It is normally recommended that a child have its first dentist’s appointment 6 months after the appearance of the first tooth.

-IV Sedation – Dr. Seddon is happy to be able to offer his patients the option to be sedated for any of the procedures he performs.
+IV Sedation – Dr Tina and Dr. Seddon are happy to be able to offer his patients the option to be sedated for any of the procedures he performs.

 Don’t root canals hurt?

 While many people cringe when they think about root canals, the truth is root canal therapy is relatively painless.
 Patients are given a local anesthetic prior to treatment.
 Medications may also be prescribed before and after the treatment to make it as comfortable an experience as possible.